Devaraj: Career

 Devaraj auditioned for Trishula with Avinash, both of whom were part of a same theatre troupe.
-Both got through the auditions and the film was his debut as an actor.
+They got through the auditions and the film was his debut as an actor.
 However, the film did not release.
 His first released film was 27 Mavalli Circle in 1986.
 After the success of 27 Mavalli Circle Devaraj acted in many more films mainly in supporting roles.
 His notable performances include: His First Hero Leading Role In Hatyakanda In 1989.
 Upnext Aaganthuka, Navabharatha, Indrajith among others.

 After the year 2000, Devaraj switched over to character roles and debuted in Tamil and Telugu film industries.
 He worked in highly acclaimed films such as Malaikottai and Villu in Tamil and Yagnam, Sri in Telugu.

 Personal life

 In 1986, Devaraj married actress Chandralekha, whom he had met on the sets of his film Sikku.
 Following this, they appeared together in the 1992 film Kendada Male.
 After their marriage, Chandralekha quit acting.
 They have two sons, Prajwal and Pranam.
 Both sons are active in the Kannada film industry, with Prajwal having established himself as a lead actor.